JulienCalvignac/BuDa/graphTool/Readme.md

 ####	Set / update attribute
 Select block.
 Fill in / modify text box “attribute” on the right of the workspace.
+#### Set / update state
+Select block.

+Check the box "RAS" to declare that the block is OK or the box "HS" to declare the block KO.

+The update will be applied to the block's children : they will all become OK or KO, overwriting their previous state.

 ####	Copy
 Select block.
 Press ctrl+c.
 The block, its children, its inner and outer links have all been saved in a temporary buffer for further use.